Marat Sarsembaev: Career

 He has won many international awards and competitions, including a Fulbright Award as a Fulbright Research Scholar (named after J. William Fulbright).
-In this capacity he was in the USA for 10 months in 1997 "conducting research on the formation of private property law in the U.S. and other countries for a project on the problems of property law in domestic and international law" according to Indiana Law Annotated.
+He received this award for his work in the U.S., where he spent ten months in 1997 "conducting research on the formation of private property law in the U.S. and other countries for a project on the problems of property law in domestic and international law" according to Indiana Law Annotated.

-He is the winner of the Soros-Kazakhstan Fund which is awarded for the high school textbook International law being recognized as the best among 120 textbooks sent to the republican competition of 1995.
-The competition was held with the assistance of the Ministry of еducation and science of the Republic of Kazakhstan.
+He is the winner of the Soros-Kazakhstan Fund which is awarded for his high school textbook International law being recognized as the best among 120 textbooks sent to the republican competition of 1995.
+The competition was held with the assistance of the Ministry of Education and Science of the Republic of Kazakhstan.

-Member of Legal Policy Board at the President of the Republic of Kazakhstan, a member of Executive committee of Russian Association of international law.
+Sarsembaev is also a member of the Legal Policy Board at the President of the Republic of Kazakhstan, and a member of the Executive Committee of Russian Association of International Law.

-From 1973 to 2000 he was the dean of the faculty of law and head of international law at the Kazakhstan National University.
-He was the rector of Daneker University, director of, and professor at, the Law institute of the L. N. Gumilyov Eurasian National University.
-He worked as the head of Department for International Relations of the Central Election Commission of the Republic of Kazakhstan in Astana city.
+From 1973 to 2000 he was the dean of the faculty of law and head of international law at Kazakhstan National University.
+He was the rector of Daneker University, and a director and professor at the Law Institute of the L. N. Gumilyov Eurasian National University.
+He also worked as the head of the Department for International Relations of the Central Election Commission of the Republic of Kazakhstan in Astana city.
 At present he is a member of CEC of the Republic of Kazakhstan as a political office employee.

-As a member of the Kazakhstan delegation he polemicized with representatives of the OSCE in Warsaw repeatedly.
-Sarsembaev is a member of the editorial boards of the Moscow Journal of International Law, Kazakhstan Journal of International Law, Bulletin of L. N. Gumilyov Eurasian National University, and Bulletin of D. A. Kunaev Eurasian Law Academy.
+As a member of the Kazakhstan delegation he has repeatedly polemicized with representatives of the OSCE in Warsaw, Poland.
+Sarsembaev is also a member of the editorial boards of the Moscow Journal of International Law, Kazakhstan Journal of International Law, Bulletin of L. N. Gumilyov Eurasian National University, and Bulletin of D. A. Kunaev Eurasian Law Academy.